pololu/p-star-examples/README.md

 Microchip that does not require any software installation, or the [MPLAB X IDE][x], a more powerful IDE that is installed on your computer.

+Each example comes with a `README.md` file that explains what it does and how to use it.

 ## Compiling examples with the MPLAB XPress IDE